Dementia, Neurosciences

 Too much coffee could increase dementia risk, study shows

-Coffee is part of many people’s morning routines, but researchers say consuming too much Joe could put your brain at risk.
-A study out of Australia showed consuming more than six cups of coffee daily led to a 53% increased risk of developing dementia later in life.
-While the researchers are not sure exactly how…
+Drinking coffee is part of many people’s morning routines, but researchers say high levels of coffee consumption could put your brain at risk.
+A study out of Australia found an association between coffee and dementia.
+Consuming more than six cups of coffee daily led to a 53% increased risk of developing dementia later in life.
+While the researchers are…

 Read Full Story